lukso-network/docs/docs/standards/smart-contracts/utils/lsp2-json-schema-utils.md

 ) internal pure returns (bytes32);
 ```

-Generates the element key of the array at the given index by concatenating the first 16 bytes of `arrayKey` with an `index`.
+Generates the element data key for the `arrayKey` at the given `index`.
+This is done by concatenating the first 16 bytes of `arrayKey` with an `index`.

 #### Parameters: